Updated on October 14, 2020. eCreators is no longer a Moodle Partner.

 According to Moodle’s Kinga Pilarek, “A socially responsible organisation that believes education is one of the largest barriers to social inclusion, eCreators make platforms that are easy to use for learners and carefully curated digital content that is easily absorbed, providing learners with the tools needed to achieve change in their lives.”

 Elearning “agnostic” Fortech, up-and-coming provider of solutions based in Castro Valley, California, has become the latest eCreators partner, certified to deliver the Learnbook experience to U.S. organizations.

 Government agencies, corporations, universities and other education institutions already enjoy Fortech’s services.
 Despite the distance, eCreators already had an undisclosed number of customers in North America.
 It appears that Fortech will provide support to eCreators U.S. customers too.
 “It’s a huge bonus to them and us to have expertise on the ground,” declared Saunders.

 Focused on “unique, engaging online learning experiences,” Fortech provides elearning solutions to organizations of all sizes, often in conjunction with educational and technological partners.
 It specializes in project development, support and workflow.

 eCreators also announced, via video, some of its milestones:

 - 29 countries

 Friends of the little guy

 Even companies based in open source software can be the subject of doubt from small companies, once they “hit it big.”
-And as one of the largest Moodle Partners as of late, eCreators could feel out of touch by SMEs, who despite their scale still face important training, onboarding and upskilling challenges.
+And as one of the largest Moodle Partners ever, eCreators could feel out of touch by SMEs, who despite their scale still face important training, onboarding and upskilling challenges.

 Ash Kammerhofer, Senior Account Manager, wants to set the record straight.
 “We believe that every organisation, regardless of its size, could use a learning management system.”